Erin O’Brien CFP®, EA

 Choosing a name for a business is like choosing a name for your child.
 You want it to be something that embodies your hopes and dreams for this new life.
 For me, including the word “purposeful” was important, because without purpose we become reactive to life rather than proactively pursuing meaning, and money is our tool to help accomplish that.
 And money decisions touch the lives of families every day, multiple times a day.
-I know, because I’ve been immersed in them since before I could legally drink!
-And in a multitude of roles: a young wife, a stay at home mom, a single mom, a remarried stepmom, a business owner, and now a grandma.
+I know, because I’ve been immersed in them since before I could legally drink.
+And in a multitude of roles: a young wife, a stay at home mom, a single mom, a business owner, and now a grandma.
 It’s not easy juggling the responsibilities of family, work, and community involvement, never mind attending to the business of life.
 Folks often have guilt or embarrassment about what they feel they “should” be doing and either don’t have time to deal with or have no idea where to start.
 In some cases financial professionals have added stress or made them feel worse.
 I’ve seen it happen in my own family.
 I don’t find that helpful or productive!
 What I do find helpful is to create a safe environment where questions are encouraged and judgment is not allowed; a place with someone to turn to with those questions you’ve been carrying around, someone who won’t laugh or dazzle you with financial jargon.
 And a place where you can expose your financial self without fear, and get an alignment check: Are you using your money for the people and things that matter to you, in ways that will get you where you want to go?
 Are you supporting the causes and industries you believe in, to do good while doing well?

 Now that’s the financial planning I was looking for.

 We all have a story, something that drives us and makes us tick.
 Mine is my faith in God.
 If you’d like to know more, you can read about it here.